Dual Path Attribution: Efficient Attribution for SwiGLU-Transformers through Layer-Wise Target Propagation: Experiments

-\item \textbf{Query-Key Balance.} Within the attention mechanism's control path, we examine the interplay between queries and keys.
-We fix the value path contribution at 0.5 and redistribute the remaining weight between $\mu_q$ and $\mu_k$.
-This reveals whether the model's sensitivity is more localized in the 'request' (query) or the 'source' (key) of information.
+\item \textbf{Query-Key Balance.} Within the attention control path, we fix $\mu_v = 0.5$ and redistribute the remaining weight between $\mu_q$ and $\mu_k$ to localize sensitivity to the `request' (query) versus `source' (key) of information.

-\item \textbf{Attention Balance.} This configuration isolates the attention mechanism by fixing the MLP weights.
-It tests the sensitivity of the softmax decomposition specifically, helping to determine if the attention-mediated effects are dominated by the content being moved $(\mu_v)$ or the routing logic $(\mu_q, \mu_k)$.
+\item \textbf{Attention Balance.} With MLP weights fixed, we test whether attention-mediated effects are dominated by content being moved ($\mu_v$) or routing logic ($\mu_q, \mu_k$).

-\item \textbf{MLP Balance.} We focus on the Gated Linear Unit by fixing the attention mechanism to the balanced configuration.
-This setup is crucial for observing the filtering behavior of the gate independently from attention-routing variances.
-By shifting weight between $\mu_{gate}$ and $\mu_{up}$, we can measure the extent to which the gating mechanism acts as a selective suppressor of irrelevant features. \end{itemize}
+\item \textbf{MLP Balance.} We focus on the Gated Linear Unit by fixing the attention mechanism to the balanced configuration, shifting weight between $\mu_{gate}$ and $\mu_{up}$ to probe the gate's selective filtering behavior. \end{itemize}

 \paragraph{Results.} Figures~\ref{fig:attribution_examples} and~\ref{fig:sensitivity_analysis} summarize the qualitative and sensitivity results.
-For input attribution, performance generally peaks in the mid-range (50--70\%), suggesting that capturing macro-level token importance benefits from prioritizing direct content pathways (e.g., value and up projections) over complex routing.
-Conversely, component attribution reaches peak fidelity at much smaller scales (e.g., $p \approx 0.2$) before declining sharply.
-This divergence reveals that fine-grained component fidelity heavily relies on control/routing pathways (specifically, gates and queries/keys).
-Assigning higher weight to these routing mechanisms ($1-p \approx 0.8$) is essential to accurately capture individual functional roles.
-Considering both abstractions, $p=0.5$ provides the most stable trade-off by mathematically unifying the control and content pathways with equal weighting which we use throughout the experiments in this paper.
-In future work we will assess alternative configurations to a larger extent.
+Input attribution peaks in the mid-range (50--70\%), indicating that macro-level token importance favors direct content pathways (e.g., value and up projections).
+In contrast, component attribution peaks at much smaller scales ($p \approx 0.2$) before sharp decline, revealing that fine-grained fidelity hinges on control/routing pathways (gates and queries/keys), with $1-p \approx 0.8$ needed to capture individual functional roles.
+Balancing both, $p=0.5$ offers the most stable trade-off and is used throughout this paper; we leave broader configuration sweeps to future work.